CDRXavier/XpandShield/README.txt

 ______
 Assembly
 It is recommended that you solder the TP-4056 (if available) first, then the central "expansion connector", followed by the ICSP header, followed by buttons / resistors / LED / screenPins / beeper / switch / batteryConnector in any order.
 The outside pins go after you clipped away the extra leads of all of the other components because they "gets in the way".

+I recommend NOT including the "Cmts_User" layer during maufacturing.
+Some of the drawings may impede/impact soldering.
+It may also have extra expenses.
 ______
 ______
 All of the shield's information is contained above.
 For others, read below.